Estonian language: Vocabulary

 Although Estonian and the Germanic languages have very different origins and the vocabulary is considered quite different from that of the Indo-European family, one can identify many similar words in Estonian and English, for example.
 This is primarily because Estonian has borrowed nearly one-third of its vocabulary from Germanic languages, mainly from Low Saxon (Middle Low German) during the period of German rule, and High German (including standard German).
 The percentage of Low Saxon and High German loanwords can be estimated at 22–25 percent, with Low Saxon making up about 15 percent.
 Prior to the wave of new loanwords from English in the 20th and 21st centuries, historically, Swedish and Russian were also sources of borrowings but to a much lesser extent.
 In borrowings, often 'b' and 'p' are interchangeable, for example 'baggage' becomes 'pagas', 'lob' (to throw) becomes 'loopima'.
-The initial letter 's' before another consonant is often dropped, for example 'skool' becomes 'kool', 'stool' becomes 'tool'.
+The initial letter 's' before another consonant is often dropped, for example 'skool' (school) becomes 'kool', 'stool' (chair) becomes 'tool'.

 Ex nihilo lexical enrichment

 Estonian language planners such as Ado Grenzstein (a journalist active in Estonia from the 1870s to the 1890s) tried to use formation ex nihilo (Urschöpfung); i.e. they created new words out of nothing.

 The most well-known reformer of Estonian, Johannes Aavik (1880–1973), used creations ex nihilo (cf. 'free constructions', Tauli 1977), along with other sources of lexical enrichment such as derivations, compositions and loanwords (often from Finnish; cf. Saareste and Raun 1965: 76).
-In Aavik's dictionary (1921) lists approximately 4000 words.
+Aavik's dictionary (1921) lists approximately 4000 words.
 About 40 of the 200 words created by Johannes Aavik allegedly ex nihilo are in common use today.
 Examples are ese 'object', kolp 'skull', liibuma 'to cling', naasma 'to return, come back', nõme 'stupid, dull'.

 Many of the coinages that have been considered (often by Aavik himself) as words concocted ex nihilo could well have been influenced by foreign lexical items; for example, words from Russian, German, French, Finnish, English and Swedish.
 Aavik had a broad classical education and knew Ancient Greek, Latin and French.
-Consider roim 'crime' versus English crime or taunima 'to condemn, disapprove' versus Finnish tuomita 'to condemn, to judge' (these Aavikisms appear in Aavik's 1921 dictionary).
+Consider roim 'crime' versus English and French crime or taunima 'to condemn, disapprove' versus Finnish tuomita 'to condemn, to judge' (these Aavikisms appear in Aavik's 1921 dictionary).
 These words might be better regarded as a peculiar manifestation of morpho-phonemic adaptation of a foreign lexical item.